wuertele/Drupal-Deployer/README.txt

 DESCRIPTION:

    This module gives you control over the page title.
-It gives you the chance to provide templates for how the title should be structured, and on node pages, gives you the chance to specify the page title rather than defaulting to the node title.
+It gives you the chance to provide patterns for how the title should be structured, and on node pages, gives you the chance to specify the page title rather than defaulting to the node title.